 - Average stakeholder satisfaction compared to the previous reporting period

 - Average team member satisfaction compared to the previous reporting period

 - Time elapsed between project conception to project start

 - Time elapsed between project initiation and project completion

-- Number of training courses completed by team members compared to previous reporting period
+- Number of training courses completed by team members compared to the previous reporting period

 - Number of resources handling multiple projects simultaneously

-- Percentage of projects under budget as compared to previous reporting period
+- Percentage of projects under budget as compared to the previous reporting period

 - Annual ROI of projects managed and coordinated by the PMO